 Bikes + art + Pollo Tropical, hooray! — photo by Robby Campbell

-Beached Miami invites you to the third-annual Dwntwn Art Days Bike Tour.
-The ride will feature artist talks and performances along the route and a delicious post-ride picnic catered by Pollo Tropical.
+Beached Miami invites you to the third-annual Dwntwn Art Days Bike Tour on Saturday, Sept.
+20. The ride will feature artist talks and performances along the route and a delicious post-ride picnic catered by Pollo Tropical.
 Everything is FREE.
 All you have to do is RSVP at beachedmiami.com/artdays to secure one of the limited spots.

 The starting point is CIFO’s bamboo-lined courtyard and a few easy-riding miles later we’ll stop at Museum Park for a Pollo Tropical feast.
 In between, we will:

 – take a tour of CIFO’s private collection

 – ride past a Primary Projects-curated series of street murals and enjoy a short talk by participating artist Autumn Casey

 – inhale a “sensory scent experience” created by artist Nick Lobo

 – visit artist Domingo Castillo’s public intervention at 777 International Mall